 Career Outlook and Salary Info

-The U.S. Bureau of Labor Statistics doesn't track employment and earnings info for anatomy and physiology instructors in particular, though it does project a 19% job growth for postsecondary teachers overall from 2012-2022.
-This growth was attributed to increasing enrollment in colleges and universities, especially for-profit schools.
-Postsecondary life sciences teachers earned an annual mean salary of $86,860 in 2013.
+The U.S. Bureau of Labor Statistics doesn't track employment and earnings info for anatomy and physiology instructors in particular, though it does project a 16% job growth for postsecondary biological teachers from 2014-2024.
+This growth was attributed to increasing enrollment in colleges and universities, especially in for-profit schools.
+Postsecondary life sciences teachers earned an annual mean salary of $88,240 in 2015.

 Anatomy and physiology instructors help college students understand how the human body functions.
 Many anatomy and physiology instructors hold a master's or doctoral degree; becoming a tenured professor requires a Ph.D.
 Postsecondary life sciences teachers earned an average salary of $88,240 in 2015, and job growth expectations are high.